-As said before, bronze disease is a cyclic reaction that occurs when the archaeological artefact interacts with the chlorides of the soil that, in presence of moisture, produces light green powdery copper chloride (nantokite-CuCl) and hydroxychlorides (atacamite and its polymorph clinoatacamite) [21].
-The outermost green layer can be constituted by atacamite and its polymorphs that are botallackite and clinoatacamite.
-The thermodynamic data show that the more stable phase between the three polymorphs is clinoatacamite and the less stable one is botallackite, that should be formed in advance.
-Therefore, when on an archaeological artefact atacamite is found, this is only the intermediate step of the sequence, while clinoatacamite is the completion of the process [22].
+As explained above, bronze disease is a cyclic reaction that occurs when the archaeological artefact interacts with chlorides in the soil that, in the presence of moisture, produce light green powdery copper chloride [nantokite (CuCl) and hydroxychlorides (atacamite and its polymorph clinoatacamite) [21].
+The outermost green layer can be constituted by atacamite and its polymorphs, botallackite and clinoatacamite.
+Thermodynamic data show that clinoatacamite is the most stable phase of the three polymorphs, and botallackite, which forms first, is the least stable.
+Therefore, when atacamite is found on an archaeological artefact, this indicates the process is in an intermediate stage, while clinoatacamite represents the completion of the sequence [22].

-The nantokite phase, very unstable, is the first phase that is formed and can be found as a corrosion product only under dry environmental conditions.
-From this information, it can be inferred that some corrosion products, as clinoatacamite, are stable and therefore the artefact once is excavated will not encounter serious degradation processes.
-Other products, on the contrary, as atacamite, change their crystalline structure over time, increasing, for example, their volume, and these processes can lead to a rapid degradation of the artefact.
+The nantokite phase, which is very unstable, is the first phase that forms, and it is found as a corrosion product only under dry environmental conditions.
+From this information, it can be inferred that some corrosion products, such as clinoatacamite, are stable, and therefore, the artefact once excavated will not encounter serious degradation processes.
+Other products, on the contrary, such as atacamite, change their crystalline structure over time, increasing their volume, for example, and these processes can lead to rapid degradation of the artefact.

-The broad bands of the spectra suggest that these minerals have a disordered and not well crystallised.
+The broad bands of the spectra suggest that these minerals have a disordered structure and are not well crystallised.

-The cuprite layer, evidenced in the Raman spectra, Figure 7 and Table 2, should work as an electrolytic membrane allowing the transport of anions such as Cl and O2 inside and cations as Cu+ outside.
-The large amounts of chlorine and oxygen in the interface metal/patina can be interpreted as an autocatalytic reaction, which facilitates the oxidation of copper and the accumulation of chloride ions allowing the formation of cuprite and copper chloride.
+The cuprite layer, evidenced in the Raman spectra shown in Figure 7 and Table 2, should work as an electrolytic membrane allowing the transport of anions such as Cl and O2 inside and cations such as Cu+ outside.
+The large amounts of chlorine and oxygen in the interface metal/patina can be interpreted as an autocatalytic reaction that facilitates the oxidation of copper and the accumulation of chloride ions, allowing the formation of cuprite and copper chloride.

-It is interesting to observe that the crystal structure of cuprous oxide can be also preserved after incorporation of a small amount of other cations in the lattice.
-Indeed, the passive layer of Cu2O could incorporate Sn in the lattice up to about 2 at. %, forming a defective layer of copper oxide.
-The substitution of Cu by Sn in the Cu2O phase can be noticeable as confirmed by the presence of the overtone peak at 218 cm−1.
-The increase of the intensity of the band indicates that Cu2O is disordered and not well crystallised.
-Furthermore, the presence of Sn, that substitutes some Cu atoms in the lattice structure, could be linked to a small red shift of the band at 640 cm−1 [23].
+It is interesting to observe that the crystal structure of cuprous oxide is still preserved after the incorporation of a small amount of other cations into the lattice.
+Indeed, the passive layer of Cu2O could incorporate up to about 2 at. % of Sn into the lattice, forming a defective layer of copper oxide.
+The substitution of Cu by Sn in the Cu2O phase is noticeable, as confirmed by the presence of the overtone peak at 218 cm−1.
+The increase in the intensity of the band indicates that Cu2O is disordered and not well crystallised.
+Furthermore, the presence of Sn, which has replaced some Cu atoms in the lattice structure, could be linked to a small red shift of the band at 640 cm−1 [23].

-The Raman spectrum, shown in Figure 8 and Table 3, highlights the presence of laurionite (PbCl(OH)), that is related to the interaction of lead present in the alloy with chloride present in the soil.
-Laurionite is a mineral thermodynamically stable over a wide range of pH and of chloride concentration [24], [25].
-Lead is a common addition to bronze carried out in antiquity for producing artefacts characterised by low mechanical properties such as the coins.
+The Raman spectrum, shown in Figure 8 and Table 3, highlights the presence of laurionite [PbCl(OH)], which is related to the interaction of lead in the alloy with chloride in the soil.
+Laurionite is a mineral that is thermodynamically stable over a wide range of pH values and chloride concentrations [24], [25].
+Lead was commonly added to bronze in the ancient manufacture of artefacts characterised by low mechanical properties such as coins.
 Indeed, an addition of lead up to 2 % improves the fluidity of the melted bronze alloy.